By Dr. Robert Curtis

 Coupled with having an awareness and appreciation of the smell, the taste, and the texture of the food.

-And eating slowly has been shown to prevent weight gain as demonstrated in a study out of Japan earlier this year.
+And eating slowly has been shown to prevent weight gain as demonstrated in a study out of Japan in 2018.

 Further, when your food is well chewed your digestive system has an easier time processing it and important nutrients are more readily available for absorption.

 A nice tall, cool smoothie offers a great and easy opportunity to get a good supply of fruits and vegetables (especially leafy greens).
-Though be mindful of their calories as some approach meal size as opposed to a snack.
+Though it's good to be mindful of smoothie's calories as some approach meal size as opposed to a snack.

 And they're best consumed slowly.